cosmos/sdk-tutorials/academy/2-cosmos-concepts/4-messages.md

     }
     ```

     Ignite CLI is opinionated in terms of which files it creates to separate which concerns.
-If you were not using it, you would be free to create the files you want.
+If you are not using it, you are free to create the files you want.

 **What is left to do?**